pnp/blog/content/post/cli-for-microsoft-365-v3-6.md

 that it returns the ID of your Azure AD directory, which you need to include in your code when building single-tenant apps.

-We\'ve also improved the mechanism to lookup service principal in cases where their names end with a `/` (slash).
+We've also improved the mechanism to lookup service principal in cases where their names end with a `/` (slash).

 #### Simplified retrieving access token for SharePoint